sundogu/ALG-Minimum-Edit-Distance/README.md

 # Reading the Output
 The program will dump the list of operations required to transform String1 to String2 in the specified output file.
 The operations are represented as:
-- `d:position`: Delete character at position d (eg d:0  would delete the first character)
+- `d:position`: Delete character at position (eg d:0  would delete the first character)
 - `i:position:char`: Insert char before position.  (eg i:0:B      would turn "AC" into "BAC")
 - `c:position:char`: Change the character at position to char  (eg: c:1:Z would turn "ABC" into "AZC")